carsonwoods/systems-programming-book/README.md

 An interactive collection of lecture notes that introduce core systems programming topics.
 This repository is based on the [_PDC For Beginners_](https://www.learnpdc.org/PDCBeginners/) book.
-Its a great guide to parallel computing and you should go check it out if you're interested.
+It's a great guide to parallel computing and you should go check it out if you're interested.

 ## Information for Contributing Authors